-New comet Machholz-Fujikawa-Iwamoto (C/2018 V1) is showing a little tail right at the end of the best time for observations of it.
-Not much time to shoot it, since it doesn’t rise out of the low-elevation muck until after astronomical twilight starts.
+New comet Machholz-Fujikawa-Iwamoto (C/2018 V1) showing two tails.
+I took this right at the end of the best time for observations before the moon interfered.
+Unfortunately, I did not have much time to shoot it, since it didn’t rise out of the low-elevation muck until after astronomical twilight started.
 Oh, well… I did my best.
 28 subs is not too bad.

 I was at my “dark” site shooting this.
 Could have gone better.
 I had equipment problems and other issues and wasted lots of time trying to get the mount calibrated.
 To top it off, my dead-end road spot was invaded by duck hunters arriving before dawn to hunt.
 I lost about 10 subs from their vehicle headlights.